Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Structural preliminaries

 \subsubsection{Projections}

-One of the most common tools that we will use is, inside a path or a tadpole, to follow a subpath starting from some vertex $u$ until reaching some vertex set $W$, as made possible by the previous results:
+One of the most common tools that we will use is, inside a chain or a tadpole, to follow a subchain starting from some vertex $u$ until reaching some set of vertices $Z$, as made possible by the previous results: